OpalSec/blog/_posts/2022-06-01-bumblebee_img.md

 ![reg_read](https://opalsec.github.io/assets/images/bumblebee_img_666/reg_read.png)

-If you recall the Proofpoint report I mentioned earlier, their in-depth analysis showed that the samples they analysed utilised code stolen from the Open Source [Al Khaser](https://github.com/LordNoteworthy/al-khaser/blob/06d4a89e9ecc3e49e4d2df67fe0b2d6faf04166e/al-khaser/Shared/Utils.cpp#L950) suite, which is a common tool used to check for VM artifacts.
+If you recall the Proofpoint report I mentioned earlier, their in-depth analysis showed that the samples they analysed utilised code stolen from the Open Source [Al Khaser](https://github.com/LordNoteworthy/al-khaser/blob/06399c26a488c1bbdea29fe2023cf5360b640bb7/al-khaser/AntiVM/VirtualBox.cpp) suite, which performs checks for VM artifacts.

+If any of these checks pass, the malware will at best - not run, and at worst - mess with the analyst by popping dummy processes, executing a decoy function, and just generally make you wish you'd never tried analysing it to begin with.

 Searching within the repository, we can see this code will indeed check for multiple registry keys indicating the presence of VirtualBox - the same ones found in the Triage results: